Designing Your London Home for an Air Source Heat Pump: A Whole-House Retrofit Guide

 Ventilation — how will fresh air and moisture be managed?

-As airtightness improves, meaning reducing uncontrolled draughts and gaps in the building fabric, ventilation becomes critical.
+As airtightness improves, ventilation becomes critical.
+Airtightness simply means reducing uncontrolled draughts and gaps in the building fabric.
 Without controlled airflow, moisture can build up and reduce comfort.
 Our article on airtightness and ventilation in older London homes explains how the two need to be balanced.

 A Heat Pump-Ready Home Is Not a Fully Insulated Home

-Heat pumps require lower heat demand.
+Heat pumps perform best when heat demand has been reduced.
 They do not require perfection.

 For a typical mid-terrace Victorian house in London, a proportionate upgrade often begins with: